stop-hate-barrie/stop-hate-barrie.github.io/index.md

 **Hands Off Our Kids (HOOK)** is a **Hate Group** dedicated to removing all educational content about 2SLGBTQIA+ people from an [already lacking school curriculum][curr].

-**HOOK** operates under the guise of a non-profit organization "safeguarding children’s rights" while actively platforming [hate speech at rallies][antihatecontext].
-They create and circulate content demonizing 2SLGBTQIA+ people as a threat to children.
+**HOOK** operates under the guise of a non-profit organization "safeguarding children’s rights" while actively platforming [hate speech at rallies][hateondisplay].
+They [create and circulate content demonizing 2SLGBTQIA+ people as a threat to children.][united]

 ### About the 1 Million March 4 Children